The Best Oklahoma Homeowners Insurance Company

 Liberty Mutual has a good professional reputation: it scored 83 in Consumer Report’s overall customer satisfaction survey, beaten out only by USAA.
 It also scored six out of six for the claims experience, as did all our other contenders except Allstate, which was five out of six.
 J.D.
 Power gave it a three out of five overall score, which left it tied for third place with Farmers and Allstate, behind State Farm and top dog USAA.
 Moody’s, A.M.
 Best, and S&P Global all give Liberty Mutual an “A” rating, so it's on solid financial footing.

 However, Liberty Mutual’s website was not our favorite.
-It lost our online quote the first time we input the data, but when we re-input it all the next day, it told us it could not insure our Oklahoma City house.
-Huh?
-Third time was the charm, though, and we (and our house) passed muster and earned a quote almost exactly the same as Farmers, $241/month, based on a replacement dwelling value of $174K.
+Its online quote tool was buggy and only worked after multiple attempts.
+Third time was the charm, though, and our sample quote was almost exactly the same as Farmers, $241/month, based on a replacement dwelling value of $174K.

 Liberty Mutual does have a couple of nice bells and whistles that we liked.
 Its Home Gallery app lets you create an inventory of your personal belongings by taking and organizing photos — a boon if you suffer a fire or burglary.
 If you make a claim online, there is a video chat option which allows you to go through your home giving a virtual tour to a live rep, who can help you assess damage.
 Its learning section isn't as robust as some of the others’, like State Farm’s or Allstate’s, but it does have a “Master This” section that features standard texts on things like tackling home repairs and increasing your home’s value.